zidarsk8/ggrc-core/doc/css_guidelines.md

 ### Anathomy of a selector

-Selectors should be writen across multiple lines
+Selectors should be written across multiple lines

 ```
 [selector] {